andytudhope/thebluebook/source/canto-xiii/lovely-terror.md

 a symphony that brought me to tears and bade me plant this for you, dear.

-A lily for remembering how to praise our mutilated world made graceful by what we have learnt to love again, you and I, explorers of the infinite, enlarged by the beauty of every day.
+Another lily for remembering
+how to praise our mutilated world made graceful by what we have learnt to love again, you and I, explorers of the infinite, enlarged by the beauty of every day.